grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Yeah.
 Alright, I'll get Bastian in here.
 Better than nobody."

 "Send Gregory out to help Owen and Shakes.
-That's going to be a bit of a tricky operation."
+That is going to be a bit of a tricky operation."

-"Good idea."
-Captain Percy headed to the galley to rouse the guys from their cold and empty coffee cups.
+"Right."
+Captain Percy headed to the galley to rouse the people from their cold and empty coffee cups.

 [//]: # (### Back on deck, with the cargo hold hatch open, lifting the welding rig and welding the Gnat mating collar)

-On the deck of the _Prospect_ Owen had lifted the big cargo hatch, which opened a gaping hole down into the big space of the cargo hold.
-It was the only way to get a heavy welding rig out of the boat.
-He had assembled a tripod gantry over the hole, from which was hanging a heavy block with a chain running through it.
+On the deck of the _Prospect_ Owen had raised the big cargo hatch, which opened a gaping hole down into the big space of the cargo hold.
+It was the only way to get the heavy welding rig out of the boat.
+He had assembled a small tripod gantry over the hole, from which was hanging a heavy block with a chain running through it.
 Gregory was down in the cargo hold hooking the end of the chain to a welding rig.
-When he had it secured Gregory gave Owen the thumbs up.
+When he had it secured, Gregory gave Owen the thumbs up.

-"Hey Gregory," Owen called down to him, "while I'm hauling the welding rig up look around: we still need the material for the mating collar, the gangway so I can wheel this fucking thing across to the _Gnat_, heavy clamps, and a welding mask."
-Owen looked across at the deck of the _Gnat_ with the chop washing over it.
-"Uh, better get those rubber waders too."
+"Hey Gregory," Owen called down to him, "while I'm hauling the welding rig up take a look around: we still need the material for the mating collar, and the gangway so I can wheel this fucking thing across to the _Gnat_.
+Also some heavy clamps, and a welding mask."
+Owen looked across at the deck of the _Gnat_ with the chop washing over it where Chips and Shakes were drawing lines on the top of the sail with a grease pencil.
+"Uh, better get those fucking rubber waders too."
 He lit a cigarette and started hauling the welding rig up, hand-over-hand.
 "This isn't going to be fucking easy."
 He said to himself through the cigarette hanging from his lips.

 When he got the welding rig suspended over the deck, he gave it a little kick, and when it swung back he let the chain out and grabbed the rig as it touched the deck and tilted back toward the hole.
-This was really a two-person job, a mistake would mean a 10 meter drop into the cargo hold.
-Chips and Shakes were over on the deck of the _Gnat_ drawing lines on the top of the sail with a grease pencil.
-Transport subs were perpetually under-crewed leaving a lot of work to be done by individuals that would be a lot safer with a few more people helping out.
+This was really a two-person job, a mistake would mean a 10 meter drop into the cargo hold, and probably being maimed or killed.
+Transport subs were perpetually under-crewed leaving a lot of work to be done by individuals that would be much safer with a few more people helping out.

-Owen wheeled the weldling rig out of the way and aligned its wheels with the deck of the _Prospect_ so it wouldn't tilt off into the ocean.
+Owen wheeled the welding rig away from the cargo hatch and aligned its wheels with the deck of the _Prospect_ so it would not tilt off into the ocean.
 By the time he got back over the big open cargo hatch, Gregory was back underneath with the gangway.
 Lashed to the railings of the gangway were the various other things Owen had asked for.
 Owen dropped the end of the chain down to him, and Gregory clipped it to one end of the gangway.
 "Hold on, I'll come up and help you haul it up."
-And he disappeared.
+He disappeared toward the stern of the boat.

 With Gregory helping to pull the chain through the block, they hauled the gangway vertically up to the mouth of the cargo hatch, out onto the deck, and got it lashed into place connecting the higher deck of the _Prospect_ to the low, wet deck of the _Gnat_.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 [//]: # (### They plan the mating collar)